-This page goes over setting up a router or a simple NAT service for Rocky Linux.
+This page goes over setting up a router or a simple NAT service for Enterprise Linux.

 Here are the list of requirements below.

 - An active internet connection to install the packages required or available internal mirrors